tv3636/forgotten-market/posts/principles.md

 ---
-title: Principles of The Forgotten Runes Wizard's Cult
+title: "Principles of The Forgotten Runes Wizard's Cult"
-description: Our community has many principles that we live by.
-This document captures some of them.
+description: "Our community has many principles that we live by.
+This document captures some of them."
 ogWizardImage: 283
 ---